-The “publish or perish” mantra is well established in academic circles, but do academics have to sacrifice leisure time to achieve this ideal?
+The “publish or perish” mantra is well established in academic circles, but do researchers have to sacrifice leisure time to achieve this ideal?

+Academic productivity – or the fear or the lack of it – is a focus for many senior university managers, but the data shows an explosion over time in the number of health and medical journal articles (1) with early career researchers publishing more since 1980 and a general increase in the number of authors per paper (2).
+While universities benefit from the prestige conferred by a rise in the rankings, some have questioned if this is a desirable outcome for individual academics and academic culture (3).
+The pressure to publish creates a vicious cycle where publishing more papers has the potential to push the university up in the rankings, which, in turn, puts more pressure on academics to keep working to maintain their university’s place in the rankings (and perhaps their own jobs).
+At the same time, universities in many countries have seen a massive increase in student numbers and teaching loads that squeeze the available time for research (4).

+Anecdotally at least, academics and medical students are working longer hours to accommodate the demands of research and publishing (5,6).
 Critics of higher education have long complained that research is being pushed to the margins by teaching and administrative tasks.
 Hang around in any academic department kitchen and you will hear complaints about over-flowing inboxes, demanding students and requests from administrators.
-A casual glance at the so called “Academic Quit lit”, where a departing academic lists all the reasons they don’t want to stay in the profession, suggests that some academics are drowning under administrative tasks, which drastically reduces the time available for research writing.
-Erickson suggests that academic overwork is eroding the “gift economy” of peer reviewing that is necessary to keep the publishing system moving (1).
+A casual glance at the so called “Academic Quit lit” (7), where a departing academic lists all the reasons they don’t want to stay in the profession, suggests that some academics are drowning under administrative tasks.

-For all this talk, there has been little empirical research on whether academics are actually working longer hours or not.
-This paper sets out to start to fill this gap.

-Academic productivity – or the lack of it – is a focus for many senior university managers, but the data shows that academics are publishing more and more papers (2).
-While universities benefit from the prestige conferred by a rise in the rankings, some have questioned if this is a desirable outcome for individual academics and academic culture (3).
-The pressure to publish creates a vicious cycle where publishing more papers has the potential to push the university up in the rankings, which, in turn, puts more pressure on academics to keep working to maintain their university’s place in the rankings (and perhaps their own jobs).
-At the same time, universities in many countries have seen a massive increase in student numbers and teaching loads that squeeze the available time for research.
+The constant connectivity of our digital world leads to what Gregg called the “presence bleed” where there is little difference between home and work in the capacity to do work (8).
+The ability to work anytime, anywhere, can make it difficult to set boundaries.
+The temptation to overwork is exacerbated in many countries by the precarious nature of academic labour and the accompanying anxiety people feel to produce or lose their job (9).
+The academic overwork problem has consequences for individuals, but also the publishing system as a whole.
+Erickson suggests that academic overwork is eroding the “gift economy” of peer reviewing that is necessary to keep the publishing system moving (10).

-One way to start to gauge the extent of academic overwork is to look at when papers and peer reviews are submitted to journals.
-If research is being squeezed into leisure time, we would expect to see an increase over time in submissions on weekends, late nights and holidays.
+For all this talk, there has been little empirical research on whether academics are actually working longer hours or not, what does exist so far is only retrospective self-report, via interview or survey (11).
+This paper sets out to start to fill this gap by looking at the timing of manuscript and peer review submissions to the BMJ and BMJ Open.
+If research writing and reviewing is being squeezed into leisure time, we would expect to see an increase over time in submissions of manuscripts and peer reviews on weekends and holidays.

 Methods

-This is an observational study using data from the journal submission systems of The BMJ and BMJ Open, two large international general medical journals based in London.
-We analysed the submission dates and times of both research manuscripts and peer reviewers’ reports.
-The submission data were from 1 January 2012 (when the current ScholarOne system was implemented) to 5 April 2019 (2,651 days) and the reviewer data from 1 January 2012 to 31 December 2018 (2,556 days).
+This is an observational study using routine data from the journal submission systems of The BMJ and BMJ Open, two large international general medical journals based in London.
+We analysed the transmission dates and times of research manuscripts and peer reviewers’ reports between 1 January 2012 (when the ScholarOne submission system was implemented) and 5 April 2019 (2,651 days).